 The WCTSS is not an official yacht club of any sort.
 It is just a way for people who love small sailboats to sail together, share experiences, and make new friends.
 When participating in our outings all risks are assumed by you.
 You should only participate in our daysails or cruises if you have the experience to sail your vessel safely, and have a seaworthy vessel.

-If you have a small sailcraft, and would like to join the squadron, e-mail Ron at: e-mail to: firstname.lastname@example.org
+If you have a small sailcraft, and would like to join the squadron, e-mail Dan Roeder at: firstname.lastname@example.org

 Sea Pearl Whisper anchored in Mary Anne Cove - North Channel - Lake Huron.